Blaine Robison, M.A.

 God's Higher Purposes.
 God may reveal clearly and explicitly that He is not going to heal.
 Yeshua refused to heal Himself on the cross for obvious reasons (Luke 23:35).
 Paul prayed three times for healing and would have kept praying if God hadn't answered (2Cor 12:7-9).
+Some Bible scholars believe Paul was afflicted with an eye disease (cf. Gal 4:15; 6:11).
 God told him "No" and gave the reason.
 Does Paul's experience mean that we should always pray "thy will be done" when we pray for healing?
 No, just the opposite.
 His example means that we should keep on praying for healing until God says "no." When God says "no," we need to pray for understanding and the grace to live with the answer.
 Consider Habakkuk 3:17-19.

 A Time to Die.
 God may say "no" because it is time for the person to die as Solomon said (Eccl 3:2; Ps 90:5).
 Life and death are in the Lord's hands and He cares deeply about His people and wants to spare them evil times (Isa 57:1).
 Sometimes we should pray for the elderly person's release rather than to pray for healing.
 This takes the wisdom of God.